KhiopsML/khiops-doc/docs/learn/coclustering.md

 ## This is not clustering

 Among unsupervised approaches, **clustering** algorithms are undoubtedly the best known.
-But make no mistake, **coclustering** is a very different problem.
+But don't be fooled, **coclustering** is a very different problem.
 To clarify the distinction between clustering and coclustering, let's start by distinguishing their respective objectives.

 !!! example "Objective of clustering"
-    Group the rows of a *data set* into homogeneous *groups of individuals*.
+    Group the rows of a *data set* into homogeneous *groups of instances*.

 <figure markdown>
 <picture>